VolcanoidsModding/VolcWiki/guides/coding/GuideData/Guides/Getting Started/RequiredTools.md

 id: RequiredTools
 title: Required Tools/Requirements
 sidebar_label: Required Tools/Requirements
-slug: /guides/gettingStarted/RequiredTools
+slug: /coding/guides/gettingStarted/RequiredTools
 sidebar_position: 2
 ---

 :::warning
-From here on, nothing in this guide is official, this is just the only support that Volcanoids can offer for modding at the moment.
+From here on, nothing in this guide is official, this is the only code based programming currently useable, these guides have been handled primarily by Greg.
 However, while creating mods and this guide, the usage and code was explained to us during our close work with Ondrej.
 Tomas has also been a huge support for us, without their, and Rich's help, none of this would have been possible.
 :::

 :::note